Teen Marijuana Use Impacts Educational Outcomes

 Many parents aren't aware of the impact of today's high potency delta-9-tetrahydrocannabinol (THC-the active ingredient in marijuana) products.
 The potency of marijuana in decades past pales in comparison to today's version, where the THC content in concentrates is more than 90%, as compared to the 2% weed of the 60s.
 The impact on the growing brain is devastating and can have profound implications for mental health and educational outcomes.

-With Red Ribbon Week approaching (Oct 23-31), Johnny's Ambassadors is working to ensure parents, community leaders, educators, don't sit back and accept this as the new norm.
+With Red Ribbon Week approaching (Oct 23-31) Johnny's Ambassadors is working to ensure parents, community leaders, and educators don't sit back and accept this as the new norm.
 We have a duty to help keep kids drug free.
 Education is a key differentiator in poverty, health, home and community.
 It is imperative we take a stand in our schools and communities to prevent youth marijuana use.
 The long-term negative consequences are limiting the potential of our future-the youth of our society.

 About Johnny's Ambassadors